wzpan/Qt_Toys/Readme.md

 Currently including:

 * TinyEditor	-	A tiny text editor;
-* ImageViewer	-	A image viewer, with opencv-based filters.
+* ImageViewer	-	An image viewer, with opencv-based filters.